Last Updated on December 2, 2022 by Ellen

 These tips for making a pinnable collage will help draw more traffic to your blog.
+Try a few of them today and watch your traffic grow.

 Pinterest can be an amazing source of traffic for your blog posts if you have a good pinnable image.
 Because Pinterest is such a visual social media channel, the image is usually what draws people in and causes them to repin or click through to your site.